coverclock/com-diag-bin/README.md

     unmount /mnt /mnt1 /mnt2

 ## Customize the RPi image on a restored uSD card.

+You might not need to customize the Raspberry Pi boot uSD card you restore.
+But in one case, the original backup was from a NOOBS-based uSD card which has seven partitions, and I created a uSD card with two partitions, boot and root.
+I also restored a uSD card and then customized it with a different host and IP address, so I could run the same software in parallel on another Raspberry Pi for testing purposes.
+This was all done on an Intel server running Ubuntu, before I ever tried to boot up the uSD card on the Pi.

     mount /dev/sdx1 /mnt1
     ${EDITOR:-"vi"} /mnt1/cmdline.txt     # To change boot partition.